08Aristodemus24/sandigan-backend/readme.md

 # **Still In Production**

+# This is the backend where phil-jurisprudence-recsys will be integrated, apart from being integrated in another web app which will be deployed.
+This is but a web app to personally integrate phil-jurisprudence-recsys to

 # Usage:
 1. clone repository with `git clone https://github.com/08Aristodemus24/sandigan-backend.git`
 2. navigate to directory with manage.py file and requirements.txt file